ut-computing/easel/README.md

         - push: pushes to all courses, unless specified (e.g., -c 02)
         - pull: pulls from all courses, checks for and reports any differences
             - need to add a prompt for overwrite, manually merge, or abort
+            - need to track multiple canvas ids per component in the db.
+I'm saving the canvas id on each component as if it would be the same across all courses, but this is not the case.
 - Figure out the workflow for editing page/assignment content.
 Canvas uses html, I'd prefer to express it in markdown.
   - First proposal: locally in markdown, convert to html when pushing.
 Don't